-- Legal terms related to how any future legal disputes are
+- Legal terms related to how any future legal disputes are to be handled.

-landlord tenant notices - terms should clearly state how to terminate this agreement.
+- Termination, renewal, abandonment, and other required landlord tenant notices - terms should clearly state how to terminate this agreement.
 Automatic renewal clauses are regulated by local statutes in some states.

 Do I need a written lease if the tenant is month to month?